Insurance Deductibles: Types, Calculations, and When They're Misapplied

 Earthquake Deductibles in California

 Earthquake deductibles are the most significant percentage deductibles California policyholders encounter.
-The California Earthquake Authority (CEA) offers deductible options of 5%, 10%, 15%, 20%, or 25% of the Coverage A dwelling limit.
+The California Earthquake Authority (CEA) offers deductible options of 5%, 10%, 15%, 20%, or 25% of the dwelling limit.
 At a 15% deductible on a home insured for $700,000, you are responsible for the first $105,000 of earthquake damage out of your own pocket.

 This is not a mistake or an oversight — it is by design.
 Earthquake risk in California is catastrophic in nature, and the high deductibles keep CEA premiums affordable.
 But it means that moderate earthquake damage — cracked foundations, broken chimneys, damaged retaining walls — often falls entirely within the deductible.
 Many homeowners who paid premiums for years discover after a quake that their damage does not exceed the deductible and they receive nothing from the policy.